Millwright Resume Examples and Tips

 - Skills Browse through the job description to note relevant skills, and then feature abilities of your own that match them in the section.
 Include hard skills such as technical blueprints, CAD software, motor repairs, and equipment rigging, as well as intangible skills such as ability to work under pressure, critical thinking, physical stamina, and collaboration.

-- Work History Rather than laundry-listing typical, mundane duties, describe key responsibilities and work achievements that showcase your most important strengths.
+- Work History Rather than laundry-listing typical, mundane duties, describe key responsibilities and work accomplishments that showcase your most important strengths.
 Use punchy phrases instead of long-winded sentences.
 For example: “Installed pumps and motors, and laid out forms and foundations.”

 - Education Include your highest academic achievement (e.g., a high school diploma or associate degree in industrial maintenance) and any specific vocational training, such as completion of a paid apprenticeship, or the requirements of an NMAP/Millwright Qualification Program.